Stocks drift as strong week for Wall Street heads for close

 Earnings reporting season is entering its heart, and companies have been offering mixed results and forecasts.
 That’s helped lead to some big swings in markets.

 Two competing big ideas have been sending Wall Street veering up, down and back again recently.
-On one hand are worries about a steep drop-off in profits and a severe recession for the economy following all the interest-rate increases the Fed has pushed through to crush inflation.
+On one hand are worries about a steep drop-off in profits and a severe recession for the economy following all the Federal Reserve's increases to interest rates last year meant to crush inflation.
 On the other are hopes that cooling inflation may allow the Fed to take it easier on rates.

 More broadly, inflation slowed to 5% in December from a year earlier, down from 5.5% in November, according to the personal consumption expenditures price index.

-Reports also showed that income growth for Americans slowed in December, while consumer spending fell off a bit faster than expected.
+Reports also showed that income growth for Americans slowed in December, while consumer spending fell off a bit more sharply than expected.

 A separate report said U.S. consumers are also downshifting their expectations for inflation in the coming year.
-That’s key for the Fed, which wants to avoid a vicious cycle where households expecting high inflation make moves that only make it worse.
+Over the long run, the University of Michigan said inflation expectations among consumers remain roughly where they've been for most of the last 18 months.
+Keeping such expectations anchored is key for the Fed, which wants to avoid a vicious cycle where households expecting high inflation make moves that only make it worse.

+Smaller increases would mean less added pressure on the economy, which has already seen damage done to the housing industry and other areas because of last year's surge in rates.

+The yield on the 10-year Treasury, which sets rates for mortgages and other important loans, ticked up to 3.52% from 3.51% late Thursday.
+The two-year yield, which moves more on expectations for Fed actions, rose to 4.21% from 4.19%.

-Next week could be another busy week, with several high-profile events on top of the Fed's announcement.
-The European Central Bank will also give its latest decision on rates, the U.S. government will release its latest monthly check on the jobs market and more than 100 companies in the S&P 500 will report their quarterly results.
+Next week could be another busy one for markets, with several high-profile events on top of the Fed's announcement.
+The European Central Bank will give its latest decision on rates, the U.S. government will release its latest monthly check on the jobs market and more than 100 companies in the S&P 500 will report their quarterly results.

 In stock markets overseas, India's Sensex fell 1.5% as the Adani Group was again hit by heavy selling.
 Shares in seven Adani companies have plunged this week, wiping out billions of dollars in market value, after short-selling firm Hindenburg Research said it was betting against the conglomerate, which has holdings in energy, data transmission, construction and other major industries.